vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

 If you are not using this domain for outbound messaging, you can treat your `onmicrosoft.com` domain as a non-sending domain, and the DMARC Aggregate (`rua`) and DMARC Forensic (`ruf`) reports are not required to be listed in the DMARC `TXT` record.

-## Prevent DMARC failures in the inbox
+## Enforce inbound DMARC rejection policy to reject
-Microsoft 365 uses [implicit email authentication](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-about#inbound-email-authentication-for-mail-sent-to-microsoft-365) to evaluate inbound emails.
+Microsoft 365 overrides the DMARC fail action from `reject` to `oreject` (override reject) because, it uses [implicit email authentication](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-about#inbound-email-authentication-for-mail-sent-to-microsoft-365) to evaluate inbound emails in Exchange Online Protection (EOP).
 This method extends traditional SPF, DKIM, and DMARC checks by incorporating signals from various sources, such as:

 - Sender reputation
 - Sender history